-(18) The Town of Jonesborough wishes to minimize the negative effects of development on our environment, on our economy, and on our health while at the same time reducing development costs for the developers and maintenance costs for the town and the developer.
+(18.)
+The Town of Jonesborough wishes to minimize the negative effects of development on our environment, on our economy, and on our health while at the same time reducing development costs for the developers and maintenance costs for the Town and the developer.
 All efforts should be utilized to implement site design and non-structural stormwater management practices to reduce and minimize runoff in new development.
-Efforts to enhance infiltration, passage or movement of water into the soil surface, reduction of hard surfaces, and lengthening of the time of concentration should be a priority.
-Site design and nonstructural measures considered should include:
+Efforts to enhance infiltration, passage or movement of water into the soil surface, reduction of hard surfaces, minimizing the concentration of runoff, and lengthening of the time of concentration should be a priority.: